OctHe/ICE/README.md

                                 # -ba means to perform a full build.
     ls RPMS/x86_64              # The built program in the x86 architecture

+    sudo rpmbuild -ba --noclean SPECS/hostapd.spec
+                                # It does not remove the extracted source code
+    ls BUILD                    # The extracted source code

+### Flatpak

+Flatpak is a cross-platform package manager that run applications in a sandbox.
+It can download apps from FlatHub, which is the official repository of Flatpak.

+    flatpak install <package name/ID>

+Different from apt/zypper/dnf/pacman, you cannot run the applications from flatpak directly.

+    flatpak run <package name/ID>

 ## Advanced Setting

 ### gnome-tweaks